awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ![\[The basic concepts populating your Data Catalog and processing ETL dataflow in AWS Glue.\]](http://docs.aws.amazon.com/glue/latest/dg/images/HowItWorks-overview.png)

 You define *jobs* in AWS Glue to accomplish the work that's required to extract, transform, and load \(ETL\) data from a data source to a data target\.
 You typically perform the following actions:
-+ You define a *crawler* to populate your AWS Glue Data Catalog with metadata table definitions\.
++ For data store sources, you define a *crawler* to populate your AWS Glue Data Catalog with metadata table definitions\.
 You point your crawler at a data store, and the crawler creates table definitions in the Data Catalog\.
+For streaming sources, you manually define Data Catalog tables and specify data stream properties\.

   In addition to table definitions, the AWS Glue Data Catalog contains other metadata that is required to define ETL jobs\.
 You use this metadata when you define a job to transform your data\.
 + AWS Glue can generate a script to transform your data\.
 Or, you can provide the script in the AWS Glue console or API\.